3 public participation examples in LA-based sustainability projects

 Solar and wind energy are a big deal in LA.
 Last year, California voted for 100% renewable energy sources by 2045, including solar, wind, and geothermal.
 Large, sunny deserts with strong winds make California ripe for this kind of energy.

-And LA has been pioneers in this space for decades now.
-San Gorgonio Pass wind farms just outside of LA were approved for development back in 1982 after a study showed favorable conditions for wind energy generation in the San Gorgonio Pass area.
+And LA has been a pioneer in this space for decades now.
+San Gorgonio Pass wind farms just outside of LA were approved for development back in 1982 after a study showed favourable conditions for wind energy generation in the San Gorgonio Pass area.
 You can still find the Project Draft Environmental Impact Statement online.

 Since then, thousands of wind turbines have been built, with an estimated 2,300 in operation today.

 When the development was first approved, the San Gorgonio Pass wind farms perhaps served best as a public participation example of what not to do.
 Many residents in Coachella Valley weren’t exactly thrilled at hundreds or even thousands of massive wind turbines popping up in the area.
-According to Palm Springs Mayor (back in 1985), the machines were ‘ruining the views of the mountains and desert floor’.
+According to Palm Springs Mayor (back in 1985), the machines were ‘ruining the mountains and desert floor views’.

 Despite this, the project surged ahead and the public gradually accepted the wind farm as a valuable source of renewable energy.
 And in fact, a local iconic and source of pride.
 In 2014, the Palm Springs Mayor proudly referred to the area as ‘the most environmentally safe wind energy site in North America’.

-But just because the San Gorgonio Pass wind farms have been established for several decades and the public are generally in favor of it doesn’t mean they can take the focus off public participation.
-This project continues to evolve over time.
+But just because the San Gorgonio Pass wind farms have been established for several decades and the public generally favours it doesn’t mean they can take the focus off public participation.
+This project continues to evolve.

 Turbines don’t last forever – they’re built to last around 25-30 years.
 And many of the original turbines stopped operating a lot sooner than that due to poor quality.
 Over time, older turbines need to be repaired or replaced with larger, more powerful models – and many have been.
 But market uncertainty and high expenses mean some contracts have run out and solar farms have shut down over the last 4-5 years.